This blog story was updated on February 20, 2019. For additional tips, read this blog post.

 #10 Follow Up.

-Regardless of how you feel your interview went, follow up is crucial.
-It is good practice to be proactive and send a thank you email to your interviewer or the admissions team.
-Giving an in-person thank you to your hosts and staff you interacted with is a sure way to leave a positive lasting first impression.
+Regardless of how you feel your interview went, follow up is important.
+If you do not receive your interviewer's contact information, simply send your thank-you note to your admissions contact or our email hotline, and we will pass along.
+Thanking the staff you interacted with is also a sure way to leave a positive, lasting impression.